-Voluntary Administration is the legal procedure used as a rescue mechanism by companies that are having financial difficulties to prevent liquidation.
-It involves the appointment of an independent Administrator that is made by the Directors of the company.
-When the appointment is made, the Administrator manages the affairs of the company so that the best possible outcome is achieved for all persons that have an interest in the business.
+Voluntary Administration is the legal process used to rescue companies facing financial difficulties.
+The aim is to prevent liquidation.
+The process begins when an independent administrator is appointed by the company’s directors.
+The administrator manages the affairs of the company so that the best possible outcome is achieved for everyone with an interest in the business.

 Understanding Voluntary Administration

-When Companies get into trouble, the Directors must find a way of dealing with the situation that is before them.
-The options of the past have only been liquidation or to fight it out with creditors as they run out of patience.
-There had to be a middle ground where Companies that could survive, were given an opportunity to do so.
-Voluntary Administration, or VA as it is commonly known, is that answer.
-Voluntary Administration was incorporated into New Zealand law in 2006 and came into force on 1 November 2007.
+The directors must find a way of dealing with the situation.
+In the past, the only options were liquidation or fighting it out with impatient creditors.
+There had to be a middle ground where companies that could survive, and were given an opportunity to do so.
+Voluntary Administration, or VA as it is commonly known, is that opportunity.
+Voluntary Administration came into force in New Zealand on 1 November 2007.
 It is now widely accepted as being an alternative to liquidation.

 Considering VA as an option